 The Ecodesign Regulation for solid fuel space heating appliances came into force in the UK on 1st January 2022.

-Ecodesign has been introduced to improve energy efficiency and reduce air pollution from solid fuel local space heating appliances.
+The Ecodesign Regulation for solid fuel local space heaters became law in the UK on 1st January 2022 and was introduced to improve energy efficiency and reduce air pollution from solid fuel local space heating appliances.
 It covers wood and smokeless fuelled stoves and fireplaces, pellet appliances and cookers that use solid fuel.

-Ecodesign sets new and tougher standards for appliance efficiency and emissions than current UKCA/CE marking requirements specific.
+Ecodesign sets new and tougher standards for appliance efficiency and emissions than current UKCA/CE marking requirements.
 The standards that must be achieved to meet Ecodesign vary depending on the specific type of appliance but in all cases they cover:

 - Minimum efficiency levels; plus

 - Nitrogen oxides (NOx)